This report is prepared to comply with Wisconsin State Statute 66.10013 using data collected in 2019.

-The City of Kenosha, Wisconsin approved zero (0) subdivision plats, ten (10) certified survey maps, and two hundred fifty-seven (257) building permit applications in 2018.
-One (1) condominium plat was recorded with the Kenosha County Register of Deeds.
-Condominium plats do not require approval by the City of Kenosha.
+The City of Kenosha, Wisconsin approved zero (0) subdivision plats, ten (10) certified survey maps, and two hundred ninety-three (293) building permit applications in 2019.
+Two (2) condominium plats were recorded with the Kenosha County Register of Deeds.
+Condominium plans do not require approval by the City of Kenosha.

-The total number of new residential dwelling units proposed in all subdivision plats, certified survey maps, condominium plats, and building permit applications that were approved in 2018 is one hundred eleven (111) residential dwelling units.
+The total number of new residential dwelling units proposed in all subdivision plats, certified survey maps, condominium plats, and building permit applications that were approved in 2019 is two hundred and twenty-nine (229) residential dwelling units.

 The following is a list and map of undeveloped parcels in the City of Kenosha that are zoned for residential development.